Daniel-Knights/MEVN-Boilerplate/README.md

 If you've chosen automatic GitHub deployment on Heroku and something isn't working, try manually deploying instead, sometimes the automatic deployment can act a little strange.

-In MongoDB Atlas go to network access and allow IP addresses from anywhere.
+In MongoDB Atlas go to network access and allow IP addresses from anywhere or add specific IP addresses if known.

 Make sure you run `npm run build` in `/client` before deploying or your changes won't be served.